yge58/caffe2-opencv-ndkcamera/README.md

 ( Maybe it is better to add a button to "freeze" the camera preview frame and classificaiton process.)

 # There are already similar apps based on tensorflow, caffe.
 Why created this app, in other words, what is the difference?
+Some folks created a Java library for both caffe and opencv, why?

-Caffe and opencv are written in c++, for the sake of performance, it is better to integrate all of them in c++.
+Caffe and opencv are written in c++, is it better to deal with them in c++ directly for better performance?

 I am not sure, is it?
 If performance suffer because of Java, NDK code might come to rescure.
 Therefore, I intended to speed up real-time image classification by eliminating java code (camera, caffe interaction part) as much as possible.